hazardland/db.php/manual.md

 *$database->update() creates or updates any changes to databases, tables or fields*

 ## Generate sql dump for database changes and save to file
-Instead of running alter queries when using $database->update you can save that queries to file for further testing and usage:
+Instead of running alter queries when using $database->update() you can save that queries to file for further testing and usage:

 ```php
 $database->update('\path\to\database_changes.sql');
 ```

-*Note: In case of dump file in case of multi server architecture you will not be able to distinguish which query belongs to which connection*
+*Note: In case of dump file in case of multi sql server/data source architecture you will not be able to distinguish which query belongs to which connection*

+# Load

-## Load all from table iterate throught the result
+## Load all from table and iterate throught the result
 To load all records for table which in case of ORM means to load all objects for class use:
 ```php
 $result = $database->path->to->class->load ();